canalplus/rx-player/doc/architecture/buffers/buffer_orchestrator.md

 To be able to play a content, the player has to be able to download chunks of media data - called segments - and has to push them to SourceBuffers.

-In the RxPlayer, the _PeriodBufferManager_ is the entry point for performing all those tasks.
+In the RxPlayer, the _BufferOrchestrator_ is the entry point for performing all those tasks.

-Basically, the _PeriodBufferManager_:
+Basically, the _BufferOrchestrator_:

   - dynamically creates various SourceBuffers depending on the needs of the given content